 Debit Cards vs. Credit Cards: The Differences

 Debit and credit cards can be used to make purchases at retail locations and online.
-However, there are some key differences between the two to be mindful of.
+However, the two have some key differences to be mindful of.

 For starters, when you swipe your debit card, the funds are pulled directly from your checking account, so your spending is limited to the funds you have available in your account.
 Credit cards come with a preset limit, and the funds are loaned to you by the credit card issuer.
 Each month, you’ll make at least the minimum payment (a small portion of the balance and interest) to keep the account in good standing.